Preparing to launch an approved competitive search involves multiple steps, and the earlier the unit can begin, the better.

 - Include individuals who will provide a range of different perspectives and expertise, and who will provide a demonstrated commitment to diversity and inclusion.
 Depending on the nature of the position, you may want to invite at least one person from outside the unit to serve on the committee.
 You may also want to include a graduate student representative; many units always include a student representative as a best practice.

-Additional information about forming search committees is available in the spring 2021 webinar on Planning for Faculty Hiring posted to the OFA and ADVANCE websites.
+Additional information about forming search committees is available in the Spring 2021 webinar on Planning for Faculty Hiring posted to the OFA and ADVANCE websites.

 2.4 Informing Search Committees

-- Discuss the unit’s specific goals for the search and provide any relevant data.
-Also discuss the unit’s expectations for the search process, including the expectation of confidentiality.
-Maintaining confidentiality of committee deliberations can be especially challenging if there are internal applicants or other applicants who are well known, such as alumni.
+5. Discuss the unit’s expectation of confidentiality.
+Maintaining confidentiality of committee deliberations can be especially challenging if there are internal applicants or other applicants who are well known to committee members, such as alumni.

-- Emphasize the importance of each committee member’s regular attendance at meetings and full participation in the search process.
+7. Emphasize the importance of each committee member’s regular attendance at meetings and full participation in the search process.
 Be sure to specify the role any graduate student representatives are expected to play on the committee.

-- Detail available fiscal resources and administrative support.
+10. Detail available fiscal resources and administrative support.

-Moreover, unit leadership should:
+In addition, unit leadership should:

-- Ask the appropriate dean to meet with the committee early in the process to reiterate the importance of equity and inclusion, the advisory role of the committee, and the need for confidentiality.
+- Ask the appropriate dean or vice chancellor to meet with the committee early in the process to reiterate the importance of equity and inclusion, the advisory role of the committee, and the need for confidentiality.
 The Associate Vice Provost for Faculty Advancement is also available to meet with search committees at any stage of the process.

 - Create a clear plan for how committee members will communicate with each other, the unit, campus allies, and candidates.